-Sensors are how an IoT device collects information about the physical environment; they are like a digital version of a human’s sense of vision, hearing, and touch.
+Sensors are used by an IoT device to collect information about the physical environment; they are like a digital version of a human’s sense of vision, hearing and touch.
 Many different types of sensors exist, and what sensors are used in a device will vary depending on what the device does.
-For example, your smart thermostat certainly needs a temperature sensor but probably not an accelerometer.
+For example, your smart thermostat certainly needs a temperature sensor, but probably not an accelerometer.

 IoT use cases

-Transportation and logistics: To help monitor product quality, IoT devices are being used with shipping containers to track and collect data such as location, container openings, temperature, and vibration.
-Vehicle tracking systems, with their ability to monitor idling time, transit times, and driving styles, can assist with fleet management, making delivery routes more efficient and improving driver safety.
-And real-time traffic data from sensors along roadways can help drivers get to their destinations more quickly and efficiently.
+Transportation and logistics: To help monitor product quality, IoT devices are being used with shipping containers to track and collect data such as location, container openings, temperature and vibration.
+Vehicle tracking systems, with their ability to monitor idling time, transit times and driving styles, can assist with fleet management, making delivery routes more efficient and improving driver safety.
+And real-time traffic data from sensors along roads can help drivers get to their destinations more quickly and efficiently.

-Healthcare: IoT wearable technologies such as smart watches, fitness trackers, and biosensors give consumers easy access to a trove of health-related data at a glance.
-More robust devices like smart insulin pens, insertable cardiac monitors, connected inhalers, and glucose monitors go even further and help patients monitor chronic conditions and access help if needed.
+Healthcare: IoT wearable technologies such as smart watches, fitness trackers and biosensors give consumers easy access to a wealth of health-related data at a glance.
+More robust devices like smart insulin pens, insertable cardiac monitors, connected inhalers and glucose monitors go even further and help patients monitor chronic conditions and access help if needed.
 Telehealth and virtual medicine then make it possible to deliver outpatient and long-term care remotely.

 The Industrial Internet of Things and Industry 4.0

-Many different industries have embraced IoT to improve their operations.
-Advances in automation, the ability to add new and inexpensive sensors to existing production equipment, and the convergence of operational technology (OT) with enterprise IT means that many manufacturers are looking for opportunities to increasingly digitize their operations.
-This imperative has led to a transition to Industry 4.0, which integrates both the physical and digital worlds to transform the manufacturing process, improve business operations, and drive revenue growth.
+Many different industries have embraced the IoT to improve their operations.
+Advances in automation, the ability to add new and inexpensive sensors to existing production equipment, and the convergence of operational technology (OT) with enterprise IT means that many manufacturers are looking for opportunities to increasingly digitise their operations.
+This imperative has led to a transition to Industry 4.0, which integrates both the physical and digital worlds to transform the manufacturing process, improve business operations and drive revenue growth.

 Industry 4.0 would not be possible without the Industrial IoT (IIoT).
-The IIoT makes it possible for manufacturers to enhance safety, optimize maintenance programs, improve operational efficiency, enable operators to be more effective, and reduce unplanned downtime.
+The IIoT makes it possible for manufacturers to boost safety, optimise maintenance programmes, improve operational efficiency, enable operators to be more effective and reduce unplanned downtime.

 Remote condition monitoring of field assets allows technicians to better plan their days and reduce time spent travelling between sites.
-On the plant floor, sensors can help assess the quality of both manufactured goods and the production process itself, making the final product quality more consistent and uncovering additional opportunities to improve quality.
-Sensors on moving or rotating machinery can collect critical data on the status of assets, and this data can be used to implement predictive maintenance programs, reducing equipment downtime and optimizing maintenance schedules.
+On the factory floor, sensors can help assess the quality of both manufactured goods and the production process itself, making the final product quality more consistent and uncovering additional opportunities to improve quality.
+Sensors on moving or rotating machinery can collect critical data on the status of assets, and this data can be used to implement predictive maintenance programmes, reducing equipment downtime and optimising maintenance schedules.

 Connect to the IoT with HPE